Felix in the future, by Otto Messmer 1933

 Animation

 In 1915, Messmer made his venture into animation, working alongside veteran cartoonist Hy Mayer.
 Together they created an animated film series, 'The Travels of Teddy' (1915), based on the hunting experiences of former U.S. President Theodore Roosevelt.
 After the series ended, Messmer joined Pat Sullivan's cartoon studio, where he created another animated series based on a celebrity, this time Charlie Chaplin.
 In 1917, Sullivan was jailed for nine months, which motivated Messmer to work for Mayer again.
-As the United States entered the First World War ithat same year, Messmer was drafted too.
+As the United States entered the First World War in that same year, Messmer was drafted too.
 He was stationed in France, where he worked as a telegraphist.

 Felix the Cat

 In 1919, Sullivan's studio scored a worldwide hit with the creation of 'Felix the Cat'.
 As early as 1917, Pat Sullivan had created an animated short, 'The Tail of Thomas Kat', which featured a prototype of the later Felix.
 Messmer created a similar black cat in the short 'Feline Follies' two years later, but initially named him 'Master Tom'.
 After his third cartoon, the character was rebaptized as 'Felix', both a pun on the Latin name for cat ("felis") and luck ("felix").
-The 'Felix the Cat' cartoons immediately became a huge succes.
+The 'Felix the Cat' cartoons immediately became a huge success.
 Compared with other studios, the Fleischer Brothers excluded, the animation was far more sophisticated and took more advantage of the creative possibilities of the still young medium.
 Felix did all kinds of visual gags impossible to reproduce in live-action.
 He could alter perspective, gravity, scenery and even broke the fourth wall.
-Sometimes he transformed his tail into a weapon or a tool, other times he used one of his question or exclamation marks for the same effect.
+Sometimes he transformed his tail into a weapon or a tool, other times he used it as one of his question or exclamation marks for the same effect.
 The classic short 'Felix in Hollywood' (1923) was the first animated cartoon to feature caricatures of Hollywood celebrities.
 These and many more innovations would soon be copied and imitated by all animation studios that came afterwards.

 All throughout the 1920s, Felix the Cat was as famous as any live-action Hollywood star.
-He became the first cartoon character to be mass-produced in merchandising and the first fictional character to be turned into a giant balloon during Macy's Thanksgiving Day Parade.
+He became the first cartoon character to be mass-produced in merchandising.
+Various sources have claimed that on 24 November 1932 Felix was the first comic character to be made into a giant balloon carried around during Macy's Thanksgiving Parade.
+In reality, that honor should go to Rudolph Dirks' 'The Katzenjammer Kids', who made their first appearance during the 6th edition, held on 28 November 1929.
+Felix doesn't even hold the honor of being the first animated cartoon character, taking in account the obscure 1915-1919 Katzenjammer Kids animated shorts made by International Film Service.
 Between 1926 and 1928, British comic artists Charlie Pease and Arthur Martin also had a humor comic strip named 'Felix the Fat' which, other than the lame pun in the title, had nothing to do with Felix.
 Ed E. Bryant and Hubert W. David wrote a song about the cat, 'Felix Kept On Walking' (1923), which was covered by various musicians, including jazz legend Paul Whiteman.
 Bryant and David followed up with another song, 'Here He Is Again (Being More Adventures of Felix)' (1924).
 Other music inspired by Felix from the same period were the songs 'Let's All Follow Felix (That Dog-Gone Crazy Cat)' (1923) by Ralph Stanley and Leslie Alleyn, 'Fido Followed Felix' (1924) by Harry Tilsey and 'Felix!
 Felix!
 Felix the Cat!'
 (1928) by Alfred Bryan, Pete Wendling and Max Kortlander.
-Even famed composer Paul Hindemith wrote an entire score for the now lost cartoon 'Frolics at the Circus' (1920) and in the 1990s house DJ Felix Stallings, Jr. adapted the pseudonym 'Felix da Housecat' as his stage name.
-When Charles Lindbergh made his famous non-stop flight across the Atlantic Ocean in 1927, he took a Felix the Cat doll along with him (after arriving in Paris he was given another doll, this one modelled after Émile-Joseph Pinchon's 'Bécassine').
+Even famed composer Paul Hindemith wrote an entire score for the now lost cartoon 'Frolics at the Circus' (1920).
+When Charles Lindbergh made his famous non-stop flight across the Atlantic Ocean in 1927, he took a Felix the Cat doll along with him (after arriving in Paris he was given another doll, this one modeled after Émile-Joseph Pinchon's 'Bécassine').
 During the experimental TV broadcasts by NBC in 1928 they tested the transmission by filming a Felix the Cat doll.

 The 'Felix the Cat' cartoons were not only popular with the general public, but also drew praise from Hollywood legend Charlie Chaplin and intellectuals such as French literary critic Marcel Brion and British novelist Aldous Huxley (of 'Brave New World' fame), who wrote: "Felix the Cat proves that what the cinema can do better than literature or the spoken drama is to be fantastic."
 Huxley also argued that European Expressionist filmmakers ought to take notice of Felix in order to avoid the pretentiousness and humorlessness that marred their work.